 With this vivid, evocative prose, singer Mariah Carey recalls a memorable night on the roof, in the rain.
 She wrote the lyrics to “The Roof” — a dreamy, romantic love song with a hard hip-hop edge — for her 1997 album Butterfly.
 The album represented a liberation of sorts for Carey; it was released the same year she split from Tommy Mottola, former CEO of Sony Music.
 (Sony is the parent company of Columbia Records, to which Mariah was signed until 1998.)

-In a jaw-dropping interview with Vulture this week, Carey reveals that she wrote the song about Yankees baseball legend Derek Jeter.
+In a jaw-dropping interview with Vulture this week, Carey reveals that she wrote the song about New York Yankees baseball legend Derek Jeter.

 According to Vulture, Jeter and Carey “met at a dinner party and started text-flirting, secretly, while she was at the end of her marriage to Mottola”.
 Jeter and Carey shared “a clandestine kiss” on the roof of his apartment building, writes Vulture reporter Allison P. Davis.
 “There was Moet.
 She wore a buttery leather Chanel skirt.
 She remembers her boots and the rain and her hair curling in stunning detail.”